palladius/ricc.rocks/zzo.ricc.rocks/content/en/posts/travel/20230210-madeira/index.md

 * two lovely Germans who lived in Luxembourg and now want to try living in Madeira (WFH).
 Jan knows Italian culture pretty well, as his mum lives in Padoa.
 * two lovely Russian/Kazako family with a wonderful 1yr-old daughter who also live here and traffic Pelmeni (just kidding, they just have a friend who delivers pelmeni home).

+In the afternoon we have a little sleep, and tonight we ROCK!
+It's our last night together, so we want it to be meaningful.
+We meet in *zona velha* for aperitives, then we hit a nice cozy restaurant for some fish.

 ## Wed 15: lonely, rainy east-side

+I woke up a lonely man

 <div class="strava-embed-placeholder" data-embed-type="activity" data-embed-id="8564581089"></div><script src="https://strava-embeds.com/embed.js"></script>